defms/defms/issues.rst

 - [?] orbit-db is a distributed database over ipfs,
   * can't be unique bc not scalable
-  * having one database per every thread or mailing list shared accros relevent stakeholders may be to explore.
+  * having one database per every thread or mailing list shared accros relevent stakeholders may be to explore
   * https://github.com/orbitdb/orbit-db/blob/master/examples/keyvalue.js

 - [?] ipfs api now propose pub/sub functions that can be usefull